MostAwesomeDude/construct/docs/transition29.rst

 StreamError can be raised by most classes, when the stream is not seekable or tellable

-StringError can be raised by most classes, when expected bytes but given unicode value
+StringError can be raised classes like Bytes Const, when expected bytes but given unicode string as build value

-BitIntegerError was replaced with IntegerError
+BitIntegerError was replaced by IntegerError

 Struct Sequence can raise IndexError KeyError when dictionaries are missing entries